 Option 1 (No Change).
 Do not modify the jurisdictional allocation for yellowtail snapper between the South Atlantic and Gulf of Mexico Fishery Management Councils' jurisdictions.
 The current jurisdictional allocation between the South Atlantic and the Gulf is 75% and 25% of the ABC, respectively.
-The allocation was established using the Marine Recreational Fisheries Statistics Survey data and based on 50% of average landings from 1993-2008 + 50% of average landings from 2006-2008.
+The allocation was established

 Option 2.
-Modify the jurisdictional allocation for yellowtail snapper between the South Atlantic and Gulf using Marine Recreational Information Program's Fishing Effort

-Survey data and based on 50% of average landings from 1993-2008 + 50% of average landings from 2006-2008.
+Modify the jurisdictional allocation for yellowtail snapper between the South Atlantic and Gulf using Marine Recreational Information Program's Fishing Effort Survey data and based on 50% of average landings from 1993-2008 + 50% of average landings from 2006-2008.
 The resulting allocations would be 81% of the ABC to the South Atlantic and 19% to the Gulf.

-Note: For both options above, landings from Monroe County, Florida, are attributed to the South Atlantic.
+Note: For both options above, recreational landings from Monroe County, Florida, are attributed to the South Atlantic.
+Commercial landings are attributed to the location of reporting.